Home

 "Be going to" is conjugated this way:

-1. I'm going to Spain this summer.
+1. I'm going to go to Spain this summer.

 2. You're going to cook dinner for friends tonight.